Focusing on the basics helps you win championships

 Harai Ogoshi Step 2

-Once her opponent starts to stand, she focuses on a big high pull, using her opponent’s momentum against them.
-You really have to focus on pulling up not pulling forward.
-We do not want our opponents reacting in a backward direction.
-Which will be the case if we pull.
-An upward pull will get our opponents to squat or try and move out of the way.
+Once Kelita’s opponent starts to stand, she focuses on a big high pull, using her opponent’s momentum against them.
+A common mistake made here is pulling forward and not up.
+It is super important that you pull UP and not forward with this technique.
+Reason being, we do not want our opponents reacting in a backward direction.
+Which will be the case if we pull forward.
+An upward pull will get our opponents to squat or try and move out of the way as a reaction.
+Think about what you want your opponent to do, and what you’d need to do in order to get them to react as such.
+That’s the basis for any good technique, and it is true here as well!

 Harai Ogoshi Step 3

+The key to getting this throw is to make sure you have a good strong rotation into the throw.
 Make sure that your back is to your partner’s chest and you sweep low on the leg to finish the technique.
-This is the number one most common mistake for most people.
-The key to getting this throw is to make sure you have a good strong rotation into the throw.
+This is the number one most common mistake for most athletes when attempting Harai Goshi.
 Now while we are trying to do randori we may not need a full rotation to score.
-It’s important to note that when your drill you have to train a full range of motion.
-This will ensure that we strength all the possible muscles needed in order to get the technique to work.
+It is super important to note that when you’re drilling, you have to train a full range of motion.
+This will ensure that we strengthen all the possible muscles in their deepest respective ranges needed in order to get the technique to work.

 Training Harai Goshi